duanforks/BandAlone/README.md

-# Band Together
+# Band Alone

-**Play it in the browser: https://agduan.github.io/BandTogether/** (Chrome on a laptop with a webcam works best)
+Improving solo modes from the [original BandTogether](https://agduan.github.io/BandTogether/)

-A browser air band for HackMIT 2026.
-A webcam and an on-device hand-tracking model let one or two people play guitar, bass and drums in the air, with instruments and the song's chords drawn over the live video.
+A webcam and an on-device hand-tracking model let you play guitar, bass and drums in the air, with instruments and the song's chords drawn over the live video.
 Anyone can sing along through the microphone.
-If you are lonely, a generated backing band fills in every part nobody is playing :)
+If you are lonely, a generated backing band fills in every part nobody is playing.
 Everything runs in the page: no instrument, no controller, no account, and no backend!

-## How it plays

-1. Pick one or two players.
-With two, each player gets their own half of the screen.
-2. Give each player an instrument: drums, guitar, bass, or none for vocals only.
-3. Pick a song and press Play.
-A one-bar count-in leads into the chart.

-- **Guitar and bass:** strum across the band drawn on your body.
-The song chart picks the chord, so every strum sounds right.
-The guitar strums the full chord and reacts to stroke direction and speed.
-The bass plays the root.
-- **Drums, easy mode:** hit anywhere in time and the song picks the drum the groove wants.
-Your side of the screen flashes green for a hit in time and red for one off the beat, and the kit lights the drum that sounded.
-The kick plays itself and steps aside when you take over.
-- **Drums, hard mode:** each pad plays its own drum at the speed you hit it.
-The spacebar is the kick pedal.
-- **Calibrate:** places the kit or the strum band on your resting hands, per player, so it fits where you stand.
-- **Vocals:** turn on the microphone for echo and reverb, with a microphone picker.
-Each song shows its starting note, and a click plays it.
-- **Sing freely:** no chart at all.
-The app listens to the pitch you sing, works out the key, and the band follows with chords that fit.
-- **Backing mix:** generated bass, pad and drums with a toggle per part and a volume per player.
-The part a human is playing drops out of the backing.

-Songs: Viva la Vida, Counting Stars, Stand By Me, Rolling in the Deep, Someone Like You, Mr. Brightside, I Will Survive, plus Sing freely.
-Charts are chords only, with no lyrics or recordings.
+I named this BandAlone, but you can still play it with two people.
+But you should probably do that [here...](https://agduan.github.io/BandTogether/)

 ## Stack